Discerning Praise and Worship – A Primer

 Association – 20 points.
 Is the song written by or primarily associated with a heretical, false, or troublesome church movement?
 Would using the song in church reasonably be seen as a tacit endorsement of a false church or false gospel?
 Does the primary songwriter or artist associated with the song partner with false ministries or teachers?

 Musical Value – 15 points.
-Is the song using the same musical structure as every other praise song?
+Does the song use the same musical structure as every other praise song?
 Does it employ repetition as an emotional device and/or a replacement for lyrical content?
 Is it arranged in an artistically unique way, or could the melody and lyrics be easily replaced with another song?

-Songs will receive a raw score indicating overall appropriateness for a worship service, but a loss of more than 10 points in a doctrinal category or association will result in an automatic non-recommendation.
-The “musical value” category is obviously the most subjective, but also includes consideration of low-value techniques like phrase repetition and emotionally manipulative musical devices.
+Songs will receive a raw score indicating overall appropriateness for a worship service.
+A loss of more than 10 points in a doctrinal category or association will result in an automatic non-recommendation.
+The “musical value” category is the most subjective but also considers low-value techniques like phrase repetition and emotionally manipulative musical devices.

 Three Categories